chousemath/accident_scenarios/README.md

 * Ignore any acceleration events below a magnitude of 4G's
 * This acceleration change should be enough to detect minor accidents, and is well below the threshold for airbag deployment (~60G's)
 * Note: in the event of a sudden stop (driver initiated), although the change in velocity might be large, the actual acceleration event is small because the velocity change occurs over a longer time (unlikely to be greater than 4G's)
+* A sudden stop generates approximately 1G [*](https://drive.google.com/file/d/1DYU_4OLVB49VQrmpePN6T9Jg_qmxFNcf/view?usp=sharing)
+* When a smartphone is dropped inside a vehicle, it experiences approximately 2G's on the y/z axes, and 3G's on the x-axis before it comes to rest [*](https://drive.google.com/file/d/1DYU_4OLVB49VQrmpePN6T9Jg_qmxFNcf/view?usp=sharing)

 ```python
 def accident_detected(vel: float, accel: float) -> bool: